sutonagy/Fule-Overlay-Backup/README.md

 All operation of Butterfly Backup are _server to client_, agent-less.
 The server must be Unix machine with latest rsync installed.
 This means that all commands must be executed by the backup server.
 Of course, nothing prevents the backup server from being itself (localhost).

-To see all the operations and more examples, see the [docs](https://Butterfly-Backup.readthedocs.io/en/latest/).

 ## Test
 If you want to try or test Butterfly Backup before installing it, run the test: